poolifier/poolifier/docs/worker-choice-strategies.md

 Worker choice strategies enable only the statistics that are needed to choose the next worker to avoid unnecessary overhead.

-### Median
+### Simple moving median

-Strategies using the average task execution time for each worker can use the median instead.
-Median is more robust to outliers and can be used to avoid assigning tasks to workers that are currently overloaded.
-Median usage introduces a small overhead: measurement history must be kept for each worker and the median must be recomputed each time a task has finished.
+Strategies using the average task execution time for each worker can use the simple moving median instead.
+Simple moving median is more robust to outliers and can be used to avoid assigning tasks to workers that are currently overloaded.
+Simple moving median usage introduces a small overhead: measurement history must be kept for each worker and the simple moving median must be recomputed each time a task has finished.